JK J30 FAQ - Common Questions

 Yes, we can ship domestically or worldwide.
 There are two cost elements to shipping a hard top:

-Typical crating charges run about $450, but you will have enough wood to build a workbench, tree-house or have a nice bonfire (after removing top!)
-Transport cost varies widely, especially as the price of fuel goes up or down.
+Our crating charge is $450, but you will have enough wood to build a workbench, tree-house or have a nice bonfire (after removing top!)
+Transport from San Diego to your location cost varies widely, especially as the price of fuel goes up or down.
 Recent examples:

 - Gainsville, FL - $750